nabil34000/schatzhauser/README.md

 ## Proof of Work (PoW)

+TD: This needs to be moved into a separate .md file perhaps.

-This is quite a complication, but it allows to put a secure computational burden on the client side.
+PoW is quite a complication, but it allows to put a secure computational burden on the client side.
 For a human wasting 1s of the CPU when registering an account is not much.
 For a bot bombarding the API with millions of requests the computational resources will skyrocket.

 This lightweight client-side PoW system protects the /api/register endpoint from automated mass-account creation.
 When enabled, the server issues a short-lived challenge.
 The client must find a nonce whose SHA-256 hash meets a difficulty requirement (leading zero bits).
 Successful solutions permit registration.